 Can I bring family members or friends to the dining hall?

-Yes, family members or friends can come in by using a guest meal or by paying the at the door rate with cash or credit.
-Students are not able to use their meal swipes to grant access for a family member or friends, but a guest meal can be used.
+Yes, family members or friends can come into our dining halls by paying the at the door rate with cash or credit.
+Students are not able to use their meal swipes to grant access for a family member or friends.
 Return to top